 Students are allowed access to the library and to other resources while taking the written portion of the examination.
 On each day the students will be given a choice of essay questions, normally 1 of 3 or 2 of 5, to be determined in consultation with committee members.
 Students usually choose to have their questions sent by email at 9am and submit their essays at 5pm to their committee.

 Day 3: Oral examination, 2-3 hours.
 Analysis of visual material.
 General Field.
-The student will have one to two hours prior to the convening of the full committee to examine eight to twelve works of art, slides, or photographs, in preparation for an oral discussion of all but one of them with the examination committee.
+The student will have one to two hours prior to the convening of the full committee to examine eleven or twelve works of art, slides, or photographs, in preparation for an oral discussion of all but one of them with the examination committee.
 The discussions may involve such issues as connoisseurship, contexts, iconography, formal analysis, patronage, technique, and condition.
 This is followed by an evaluation and review, 1 1/2 hours.

 No research may be done once the oral examination has begun.